 |Median Salary (2017)*||$40,240 (for welders)|

 Welding certificate programs may be adequate for entry-level production welding jobs.
 In some cases, completion of state-mandated certification tests is necessary.
 Certificate programs for production welders can take as little as one semester, but most take about a year.
 Technical diplomas and associate's and bachelor's degrees in welding are also available.
 Additional training beyond certificate study is usually required for career advancement.
 Production welders may study theoretical foundations and applications of welding, mathematics, blueprint reading, the different kinds of welding, and professional safety.
 Most programs include hands-on production welding workshops.

 Production welders need outstanding reading, math, and communication skills.
 The ability to read and understand blueprints, make adjustments for welding conditions and materials, safety procedures, good eye-hand coordination, and physical stamina are essential.

 Welders, cutters, solderers, and brazers can expect a median annual salary of about $40,240, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) in 2017.
 An average job growth of 6% is expected for these positions through 2026.
 Many employers say it's hard to find qualified welders, so those with the right skills and abilities should still be able to find production welding opportunities, per the BLS.

 Listed below are some other options for metal laborers:

 Plumber, Pipefitter and Steamfitter

 These professionals usually learn their skills through apprenticeships or technical school programs.
 State licensure is often required.
 Their work involves installing and repairing pipes in businesses and private homes.
-A median annual wage of $50,620 was reported by the BLS in 2015, and faster than average job growth of 12% was predicted through 2024.
+A median annual wage of $52,590 was reported by the BLS in 2017, and much faster than average job growth of 16% was predicted through 2026.